 Whether you’re a tech savant or a new parent, relearning these online safety tips can make all the difference when attempting to safeguard your home network and family from the dangers online.
 People are constantly connected today, making them susceptible to hackers and lazy online habits.
 These online safety tips will help you combat those pitfalls and create consistency in your online security.

 As your kids start using technology more and your device count grows, it becomes even more important to update your passwords frequently.
 And, no, passwords like “ABCD1234!” won’t cut it.
 With every new online account, you want to make sure to pick a complex password to prevent your personal information from getting stolen or unwanted guests accessing your home network.
 You should create passwords using a mix of 8+ upper and lowercase letters, numbers, and symbols and update them at least once every 3-6 months.
 What’s more, there are solutions available to manage your passwords for you like LastPass or Apple’s iCloud Keychain that make updating and accessing your login info a simple click of one button.

 Keep Your Software Updated

 We all get reminders about software updates available on our devices.
 Whatever you do, don’t wait.
 Make it a habit to initiate updates the moment you get an alert or configure your devices to automatically update on their own, so you don’t have to worry about it.
 Common for good reason, software updates help fix bugs (i.e. code flaws) in security software that weren’t caught in a previous launch or update, which ultimately helps protect personal data and improve overall device performance.
-They can also add new features and remove outdated ones from your device to keep your current.
+They can also add new features and remove outdated ones from your device to keep you current.

 A virtual private network (VPN) provides a secure internet connection by encrypting all data you send and receive online.
 This helps protect you from cyberattacks that happen all too frequently.
 The biggest threat when learning or working from home involves hackers attempting to access your private information, so having a reliable VPN on at all times helps keep your information safe from outsiders.